 If a participant needs to leave after check-in, contact a staff person.
-The event is considered “lock-in” for all participants (child and adult).
-Children must be in the company of an adult throughout the sleepover, unaccompanied children will not be allowed to stay at the event.
+The event is considered a “lock-in” for all participants (children and adults).
+Children must be in the company of an adult throughout the sleepover.
+Unaccompanied children will not be allowed to stay at the event.

 14. What will be for snack and for breakfast?